kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-10: Heqeti Eft Ponds

-Despite the ruined nature of its western side, this 20’-tall hall is still in use by the heqeti.
-It is warmer and more humid than surrounding areas, and subtly lit by more of the green, luminescent pods that hang on the walls.
-Originally six oval ponds flanked a larger central pool, but the western three ponds were destroyed in antiquity.
-The three surviving ponds are shallow (3’ deep) and filled with murky, brownish, algae-clouded water taken from the mephitic marsh (area 10-15).
-The central pool, however, is deeper (7’) and filled with clear water that recirculates through six huge tusks that project from the pool’s rim.
-The heqeti use the area for mating (central pool) and the maturation of efts (side ponds).
+* Despite the ruined nature of its western side, this 20’-tall hall is still in use by the heqeti.
+	* It is warmer and more humid than surrounding areas, subtly lit by more green, luminescent pods on the walls.
+	* Originally 6 oval ponds flanked a larger central pool, but the western 3 ponds were destroyed in antiquity.
+	* The 3 surviving ponds are 3’ deep and filled with murky, brownish, algae-clouded water taken from the mephitic marsh (10-15).
+		* 17 heqeti efts swim in these maturation ponds.
+		* One pond contains a ring of acid resistance (new) hidden in the murk.
+	* The central pool is deeper (7’) and filled with clear water that recirculates through six huge tusks that project from the pool’s rim, used for heqeti mating.

-Currently there are seventeen non-combatant efts in the side pods, while four heqeti chosen stand guard.
-The sound of combat here brings Feqarrip from area 10-11 to investigate.
+* 4 heqeti chosen stand guard.
+	* The sound of combat here brings Feqarrip from 10-11 to investigate.

 17 heqeti efts (non-combatants): SZ S; AC 8, HP 2.

 4 heqeti chosen (see new monsters), as 6th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 6; HP 40, 37; #AT 2; Dmg 3-8 (spear +1), 1-6 (bite).
 Special attacks: hop; acid tongue (1-6 acid damage); +1 damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold and water/ice.
 Possessions: spear +1.

-Treasure:
-One of the eft ponds contains a ring of acid resistance (see new magic items) hidden in the murk.

 ### 10-11: Abattoir

 Although a dais and the stump of a statue are visible by the north wall, the heqeti have repurposed this area for food storage and preparation.
 A score of carcasses hang from hooks in the ceiling; they are in various state of draining and/or curing.
 Two are still alive, moreover.
 A stone table rests against the southeastern wall; a half-dozen sharp copper blades rest on its blood-soaked surface.
 Feqarrip, an heqeti weaver responsible for the care and feeding of the efts, lurks among the hanging corpses.
 She is quick to join combat in area 10-10.

 Feqarrip, a heqeti weaver (see new monsters), as a 7th/7th-level magic user/cleric of Kauket: SZ M; AL CE; AC 3; MV 120’, 90’ swimming; HD 7; HP 35; #AT 1; Dmg 5-9 (hammer +2).
 Constant abilities: infravision.
 Special attacks: +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.
 Possessions: amulet of natural armor +2 (see new magic items); hammer +2; potion of gaseous form.
 Memorized spells: enlarge, jump, magic missile, shield; continual